Private music lessons at Pomona College

 Lessons and the Curriculum

 Private music lessons are offered at two levels, Level I and Level II.
 Considerable proficiency on the instrument is required to be eligible for Level II lessons.
 Level II lessons are open only to those students who have passed a qualifying examination.
 At the beginning of any semester, if you will be performing a qualifying examination, you may provisionally request Level II lessons pending the outcome of that examination.
-Level I lessons are for one half hour per week.
+Level I lessons are for one half hour per week and are available for four semesters.
 Level II lessons may be taken for either a half hour or a full hour per week.
 Students at Level II are expected to show the increased commitment and improved progress characteristic of intermediate or advanced musical study.
 Level I lessons award one quarter credit (“cumulative credit”) per semester.
 Level II lessons award one quarter credit per semester if taken for a half hour per week, or one half credit per semester if taken for an hour per week.
 Note that at least four semesters of Level II lessons are required for music majors.
 If you are thinking of being a music major, you will need to pass the qualifying examination fairly early in your undergraduate career, particularly if you are planning to take a semester abroad.

 |Applied Music Fees